Antisemitism and the New Testament: Gospel of Mark

 Although Mark depicts all of the Jewish groups united in their opposition to Jesus, his passion narratives are not "overtly" anti-Jewish, since they can be interpreted as falling within the range of "acceptable" intra-Jewish disputes.
 To some readers, the "cleansing of the Temple" scene (11:15-19) framed by the "withered fig tree" pericopes confirms God's judgment against the Jews and their Temple.
-Most likely, however, the story explains for this small sect of Jesus followers that survived the Roman-Jewish War why God permitted the destruction of the Temple.
+Most likely, however, the story explains [to] this small sect of Jesus followers that survived the Roman-Jewish War why God permitted the destruction of the Temple.
 It is an in-house interpretation and, therefore, not anti-Jewish.
 Likewise, the parable of the vineyard (12:1-12), by which the traditional allegorical interpretation casts the tenants as the Jews, the murdered heir as Jesus, and the owner as God, must be set within the context of an intra-Jewish dispute.

 Gospel of Matthew

 The Gospel of Matthew is often evaluated as the most Jewish of the canonical gospels, and yet it is sometimes said that it is anti-Judaic or antisemitic.

-The Gospel of Matthew has given readers the impression his hostility to Jews increases as his narrative progresses, until it culminates in chapter 23.
+The Gospel of Matthew has given readers the impression that his hostility toward Jews increases as his narrative progresses, culminating in chapter 23.
 In chapter 21, the parable of the vineyard, which is strikingly similar to Isaiah 5:1-30, is followed by the great "stone" text, an early Christological interpretation of Psalm 118: "The stone that the builders rejected has become the cornerstone".
 The Old Testament allusions appear to suggest that the author thought God would call to account Israel's leaders for maltreating Christ, and that the covenant will pass to the gentiles who follow Christ, a view that arose in intersectarian polemics in Judaism between the followers of Christ and the Jewish leadership.
 Then, in chapters 23 and 24, three successive hostile pericopes are recorded.
 First, a series of "woes" are pronounced against the Pharisees:

 you testify against yourselves that you are descendants of those who murdered the prophets...You snakes, you brood of vipers!
 How can you escape being sentenced to hell?